stanekTM/PCB_Elegance/README.md

 Translations in "CZ" will by no means go with the original version from http://www.pcbelegance.org

 # For "C" fans and programmers
+### Thanks to the "zhouxs1023" developer for supporting x64 code!

 Unfortunately, these tools are no longer evolving, the only mentioned thread speaks for itself https://www.eevblog.com/forum/eda/pcb-elegance-new-version/

 My calls for a code pitbucket repair were never accepted, so I set out on my own.